OctoidGames/PlaylistParser/README.md

 # How to use
 #### Built for Linux systems | tested on Ubuntu 20.04
 Asuming you have the dependencies installed. navigate to the folder PlaylistToMp3.py is in and run it in the terminal with `python3 PlaylistToMp3.py`.
-It will ask you for the playlist link so paste it into the terminal. the link should look like `https://www.youtube.com/playlist?list=XXXXXXXXXXXXXXXXXXX`
+It will ask you for the playlist link so paste it into the terminal. the link should look like `https://www.youtube.com/playlist?list=XXXXXXXXXXXXXXXXXXX` After the script has run, a GUI will pop up with the youtube name and the artist and title guessed by the machine.
+Here you can edit these and make sure all the metadata is correct.

 # How to Install
 There is no real instalation process as it is just a python script.
 However, I have added a `Dep.sh` that you can run to install the dependencies